withinboredom/expounder-wordpress/README.md

 This way, people familiar with a term don't need to spend a paragraph reading about it or waste time (and potentially miss other useful information) skimming ahead.
-You can see an example in the `examples` directory or on [one of my posts](https://www.stavros.io/posts/building-cheap-home-sensorcontroller/).
+You can see an example in the `examples` directory, on the [Expounder page](https://skorokithakis.github.io/expounder/) or on [one of my posts](https://www.stavros.io/posts/building-cheap-home-sensorcontroller/).